cozmobotics/blend-images/transitions.md

 __n__ means "new image" as explained above.
 At least one of the options o and n must be enabled.

-__d__ meand darker parts of the image  as explained above.
+__d__ means darker parts of the image  as explained above.

 __l__ means lighter parts of the image  as explained above .
 At least one of the options d and l must be enabled.

+__i__ means inverted

+__x__ means xor

 So, you can specify combinations like "-t onl" or "-t nd".

 If you write "old" and/or "new" without giving an instruction for "light" or "dark", this is invalid.
 Same to "dark" and/or "light" without "old" or "new".
 In this case, blendPics falls back to blending.
 So, if you expect masking and only get blending, this will be the cause.

-### Changing the transitions at runtime
+## Changing the transitions at runtime

 You can change the effects while the show is playing.
-Press any of the keys b,o,n,d,l to change an option.
+Press any of the keys b,o,n,d,l,i,x to change an option.
 This takes effect on the next transition.

 If an option is already enabled, it will be disabled.
 If you disable both o and n or both l and d, blendPics falls back to blending.

 When changing the transition methods, the new setting is echoed on the console.
+Changing the method of transition takes effect with the next picture change, i.e. the current transition is completed and the next one changes.